 We anticipate a significant increase in accounting, legal and professional fees and other costs associated with being a public company.
 We believe that our existing cash resources, together with the proceeds from our IPO and our access to the capital markets, will be sufficient to finance our continued operations, growth strategy, planned capital expenditures and the additional expenses we expect to incur as a public company for at least the next 12 months.
 In order to support and achieve our future growth plans, we may need or seek advantageously to obtain additional funding through equity or debt financing.
 We believe that our current operating structure will facilitate sufficient cash flows from operations to satisfy our expected long-term liquidity requirements beyond the next twelve months.
 If these resources are not sufficient to satisfy our liquidity requirements due to changes in circumstances, we may be required to seek additional financing.
 If we raise additional funds by issuing equity securities, our stockholders will experience dilution.
 Debt financing, if available, may contain covenants that significantly restrict our operations or our ability to obtain additional debt financing in the future.
-Any additional financing on terms favorable to us or our existing stockholders, or at all.
-See "Risk Factors -Risks Related to Our Business and Industry-Our ability to raise capital in the future may be limited and could prevent us from executing our growth strategy."
+Any additional financing that we raise may contain terms that are not favorable to us or our stockholders.
+We cannot assure you that we would be able to obtain additional financing on terms favorable to us or our existing stockholders, or at all.
+See "Risk Factors-Risks Related to Our Business and Industry-Our ability to raise capital in the future may be limited and could prevent us from executing our growth strategy."